 Sometimes it feels like as soon as I figure out all the shortcuts to everything…MailChimp completely re-configures everything.

-I’d rather have MailChimp’s setup than a setup that looks like it’s circa 2002.
-But I do wish MailChimp would slow down a bit on design changes.
+I’d rather have MailChimp’s system of regular UX updates than a setup that looks like it’s circa 2002.
+It’s great for new users, but confusing for anyone who has been around for a while.
+I do wish MailChimp would slow down a little bit on design changes.

 It reminds me of app updates on my phone.
 In the long-run, the frequent app updates are great, but the day after my favorite app updates, it seems like everything is wrong.